 How decisions about school closures are made

-Our staff begins evaluating road conditions across the district at 3:30 a.m.; if we know by forecasts that bad weather is imminent, we begin the process the day before.
+District staff begin evaluating road conditions across the district at 3:30 a.m.; and, depending on weather forecasts, the process begins the day before.

 Click here to learn how we communicate with families and staff about school schedule changes.

 Families and staff are reminded to please check with your school office to make sure your student's emergency contact information is up-to-date so you can recive notifications of changes to the school day due to inclement weather.